flimflam-austin/hugo-cms-test/content/quick_reads/20180731-18-07-31-manafort/index.md

 colorpaletteclassname: '--dark-purple'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       # US v.
 Paul Manafort

       Pres.
-Trump’s former campaign manager is the **first to face a criminal trial stemming from the Special Counsel** **investigation** into Russian interference in the 2016 election.
+Trump’s former campaign manager is the**first to face a criminal trial stemming from the Special Counsel****investigation** into Russian interference in the 2016 election.

-      Yet **none of the charges** against himA relate to his work on the campaign or the President.
+      Yet**none of the charges** against himA relate to his work on the campaign or the President.
     _key: card-1-0d827dd4-084e-4d2a-933a-5a7e2882c6a6
   - order: 1
+    useCheckmark: false
     body: >-
       ## Why It Matters: